DesignCodeBuild/basiccamanjs/day4/6-Styles.md

 ##Media Queries

 You may want to create a custom look for your web app to optimize its appearance depending on whether visitors are viewing your site from a desktop or mobile device.
-This is called **responsive design**, as in, the site styles respond to the screen width or device that it is viewed on.
-This magic is done in your style.css file.
+This is called **responsive design**, i.e. the site styles *respond* to the screen width or device that it is viewed on.
+This magic is done in your **style.css** file.

 Right now, your style.css file should look something like this: